odisha-ml/website/content/about.md

 * getting the best of technology leaders to work with us in the pursuit of our objective

 For our detailed activities, please visit the [initiatives](@/initiatives/_index.md) page.

+## Key Challenges Addressed
+* Shua, the spiritual predecessor of this community helped bringing Machine Translation to Odia Language.
+* United the Odias across the world in the field of AI/ML across the professional, academic, investor, entrepreneur, and policymaker levels.

 ## Core Team